No room for Show Ponies – Could you manage all of your gigs with just two guitars?

 Putting the HB-35+ through it’s paces at home

-This guitar bit only took any style I threw at it in its stride, but excelled across the board, even in higher-gain settings.
+This guitar not only took any style I threw at it in its stride, but excelled across the board, even in higher-gain settings.
 Admittedly, I don’t play the more extreme metal genres, but even then, if you can work out the likely feedback issue, I have a feeling this guitar would surprise you…

 Does it hold up well at live shows?

 Ask most professional session guitarists what the best ‘cover all bases’ guitars are, for studio work and live, and they will probably tell you to have a 335 handy.
 Obviously, this applies to any decent 335-style guitar, if not the gold standard Gibson original.
 But it certainly makes sense to snap up this significantly cheaper tribute, especially when it looks classy sounds fantastic and plays so well.
-It may be that they take a little post-purchase work to reach the decent playing standard I seem to have, but in opinion, it’s worth it.
-This guitar is quickly becoming a firm favourite in my small stable of electric guitars (which includes Stratocasters, a triple P90 non-reverse Firebird copy, and my other, less traditional semi-hollow).
+It may be that they take a little post-purchase work to reach the decent playing standard I seem to have, but in my opinion, it’s worth it.

 Final Thoughts